NinjaBearStudioTech/Documentation/Writerside/topics/combat/cbt_combo_system.md

 ### Combo Definition

-This **Primary Data Asset** defines the following elements of a combo:
+The `NinjaCombatComboData` is **Data Asset** that allows you to define the following elements of a combo:

 1. The **State Tree** containing all attacks and their transitions.
 2. The mapping between **Input Actions** and **Combo Events**, allowing primary, secondary or other **branching options**.